Ottó Herman: Scientific work

 In 1864 Herman applied for a conservator position at the Transylvanian Museum Association.
-The association operated under modest circumstances; the aging head of the Department of Natural Sciences, Sámuel Brassai, managed the collection in Kolozsvár (Cluj) with a single employee.
+The association operated under modest circumstances; the aging head of the Department of Natural Sciences, Sámuel Brassai, managed the collection in Kolozsvár (now Cluj-Napoca) with a single employee.
 He offered one third of his annual salary of 1000 Forints to hire a conservator.
 Herman submitted a prepared abino skylark and a stuffed ermine, accompanied by a letter of support from Kálmán Chernel.
 On 6 April 1864, Brassai announced that he hired an individual from Kőszeg at his own expense.